 You can’t deny the importance of quality sound design within any media production and, in video games, this is all the more true.
-Though it’s in many ways similar to that of TV and film, video game design possesses a few key differences.
+Though it’s in many ways similar to that of TV and film, video game sound design possesses a few key differences.
 Recently, we discussed sound design in general: what it is, what’s good sound, and its importance.
-This week, let’s take a more behind-the-scenes look at what it takes to achieve the perfect sound in video games—there’s much more to consider than you might think.
+Let’s take a more behind-the-scenes look at what it takes to achieve the perfect sound in video games—there’s much more to consider than you might think.

 Key Differences of Video Game Sound Design

 Sound design, in general, requires skill, diligence, and creativity—there’s no doubt about it.
 But when it comes to video game sound design, as mentioned, additional factors need to be considered.
 Video games are an interactive medium.
 Those playing them become part of what they are seeing, and sound designers need to take this into account in the studio.